MicrosoftDocs/visualstudio-docs/docs/ai/installation.md

 To install CUDA

-- Visit this [site](https://developer.nvidia.com/cuda-80-ga2-download-archive), download CUDA and install it.
+- Visit this [site](https://developer.nvidia.com/cuda-80-ga2-download-archive), download CUDA, and install it.
 - Make sure to install the CUDA runtime libraries, and then add CUDA binary path to the %PATH% or $Path environment variable.
 - On Windows, this path is "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\bin" by default.